gatsbyjs/gatsby/docs/blog/100days/seo/index.md

 An underappreciated feature of Gatsby is the [prefetching of pages](/docs/routing/#performance-and-prefetching) which makes a site feel snappy and dramatically more engaging.
 This may reduce user bounce rates and ["pogo sticking"](https://backlinko.com/hub/seo/pogosticking) which is a major *negative* ranking factor for Google.

-Today we're going beyond the default SEO features of Gatsby, and moving on to advanced enhacencements.
-Use the SEO resources below to make your Gatsby site competitve in search rankings!
+Today we're going beyond the default SEO features of Gatsby, and moving on to advanced enhancements.
+Use the SEO resources below to make your Gatsby site competitive in search rankings!

 ### SEO Challenge Resources